Where Empires Collide

 Tour Introduction

 This 7-night and 8-day tour explores the history, archaeology and culture of the fascinating region of north-east Turkey.
 From gorgeous Lake Van we journey through magnificent mountain scenery to the Eastern Anatolian plain passing by Mount Ararat, Turkey’s highest peak, to finish at the Black Sea coast at Trabzon.
-On the way we admire atmospheric Byzantine monasteries and churches, Ottoman mosques, madrassas and palaces, and Urartian citadels all set within the vibrant modern culture of the modern Turkish nation.
-This is an exciting opportunity to visit the remote Georgian churches of Tao-Klarjeti and the remarkable lost Armenian city of Ani.
+On the way we admire atmospheric Byzantine monasteries, Ottoman mosques, madrassas and palaces, the remote Georgian churches of Tao-Klarjeti, the remarkable lost Armenian city of Ani, and Urartian citadels set within the vibrant modern culture of the modern Turkish nation.

 This is a region of incredible diversity with traces of intriguing cultures, both past and present, including Urartians, Byzantines, Ottomans, Zazas, Kurds, Armenians and Georgians.
 Set within the breathtaking scenery of Turkey’s most spectacular region it is a tour of contrast and discovery